 In our case, we choose to import a terrain model following the outlook of the island our quarry is located.

-Step 2: Convert the Plex-Earth 5D terrain model to a Civil 3D Surface
+Step 2: Insert a Civil 3D Surface

 Step 3: Create the Comparison Surface